mkawserm/ObBit/README.md

 ObBit
 =====

-ObBit is created to manipulate the 8/16/32/64 bit unsigned integer by bitwise.
+ObBit is created to manipulate bitwise the 8/16/32/64 bit unsigned integer.

 The motto of this library to save a single byte of memory if possible.

 By using this library one can easily use a 8 bit integer to store 8 different states on a single byte rather than 8 bytes for boolean type.

-ObBit index is One Based.
+ObBit index is One Based and counted right to left

 Type Information